-I’ll walk through both, compare them to Zapier and Make, and cover the costs that don’t show up on any pricing page.
+This guide walks through both, compares n8n pricing to Zapier and Make, and covers the costs that don’t show up on any pricing page.

 First, understand how n8n counts usage